Bond-dependent slave-particle cluster theory based on density matrix expansion: Finite-temperature error

 Generally, the partial trace of a pure state will be a mixed state.
-Thus even if our current cluster SP method only aims to predict the ground-state (pure state) properties of the entire (lattice) system, in practice we use a finite temperature in all the slave-particle cluster calculations.
+Thus, even if our current cluster SP method only aims to predict the ground-state (pure-state) properties of the entire (lattice) system, in practice we use a finite temperature in all the slave-particle cluster calculations.
 This is because the mixed state introduced by the Boltzmann distribution can better capture the cluster's statistical properties.

-The use of a small but finite temperature Boltzmann distribution is a straightforward way to generate a mixed state made from a number of low-energy eigenstates of the cluster Hamiltonian, but the finite temperature itself introduces errors due to the inclusion of higher energy excited states.
+The use of a small but finite-temperature Boltzmann distribution is a straightforward way to generate a mixed state made from a number of low-energy eigenstates of the cluster Hamiltonian, but the finite temperature itself introduces errors due to the inclusion of higher-energy excited states.
 Here we show that the errors are quite small in magnitude and easily controllable.

 Numerically, the error in the total energy per unit cell has the same order of magnitude as the temperature itself as shown in Fig.~\ref{fig:temperature}(a).
 For example, compared to the benchmark $T=0$ DMRG results in Fig.~\ref{fig:64site}, the largest error caused by $k_BT=0.32t$ is $0.28t$, while the largest error caused by $k_BT=0.16t$ is $0.10t$.
 For this system, the finite temperature error in energy gets almost negligible when $k_BT$ is below $0.04t$.
-Similarly, the $d$-site occupancy and double occupancy are quite accurate at $k_BT=0.04t$, as shown in Fig.~\ref{fig:temperature}(b) and (c).
-All results in the main text are based on an even lower temperature of $k_BT=0.005t$, so it is safe to ignore the finite temperature effect in our results.
+Similarly, the $d$-site occupancy and double occupancy are quite accurate at $k_BT=0.04t$, as shown in Figs.~\ref{fig:temperature}(b) and \ref{fig:temperature}(c).
+All results in the main text are based on an even lower temperature of $k_BT=0.005t$, so it is safe to ignore the finite-temperature effect in our results.

 From a practical viewpoint, starting from an arbitrary initial setup, a high-temperature calculation typically converges much faster than a low-temperature calculation.
 Hence, for any given system and set of parameters, we begin with a high-temperature calculation and use its self-consistent converged solution as the starting point for a lower-temperature calculation (and repeat the process for ever lower temperatures), a process that leads to significant computational efficiency.